Skip to main content

 googleAppClientId

-If your invitation flow includes the Google contact import, then you’ll need to pass in the API key for your Google app.
+If your mobile invitation flow includes the Google contact import, then you’ll need to pass in the Client ID for your Google app.
 See instructions for creating your app.

 onInvite